MLily Cup: Past tournaments

 The 1st MLily Cup was won by 17-year-old Mi Yuting, his first international title, defeating Gu Li.

 The 2nd MLily Cup champion was 18-year-old Ke Jie, his third world championship within a span of one year.
 In the fifth and final game, Ke Jie as Black won on a half-point ko which counted toward his score under Chinese rules, but would not have by Japanese counting.

 In the 3rd MLily Cup, the organizers included Japanese Go AI DeepZenGo as a participant, a move which attracted some controversy; it was the first time a computer program was ever invited to an international Go tournament.
 DeepZenGo won in the first round against Shin Min-jun, and was eliminated in the second round by Wang Haoyang.
 The winner of the tournament was Park Junghwan.

-The 4th MLily Cup started in 2019 and was won by Mi Yuting, defeating Xie Ke, on 5 May 2021.
+The 4th MLily Cup started in 2019 and, after delays due to the COVID-19 pandemic, concluded in May 2021.
+It was the first major world tournament finals to be played face-to-face after the pandemic.
+Both finalists Mi Yuting and Xie Ke were Chinese, which helped avoid difficulties with international travel.
+Mi Yuting won the tournament for the second time.

+Li Xuanhao won the 5th MLily Cup.